cockroachdb/docs/src/current/cockroachcloud/export-metrics-standard.md

 <section class="filter-content" markdown="1" data-scope="aws-metrics-export">

-Exporting metrics to AWS CloudWatch is only available on CockroachDB Standard clusters which are hosted on AWS.
-If your CockroachDB Standard cluster is hosted on GCP, you can [export metrics to Datadog](export-metrics.html?filters=datadog-metrics-export) instead.
+Exporting metrics to AWS CloudWatch is only available on CockroachDB {{ site.data.products.standard }} clusters which are hosted on AWS.
+If your CockroachDB {{ site.data.products.standard }} cluster is hosted on GCP, you can [export metrics to Datadog](export-metrics.html?filters=datadog-metrics-export) instead.

 {{site.data.alerts.callout_info}}
 Enabling metrics export will send around 90 metrics per region to AWS CloudWatch.
 Review the [AWS CloudWatch documentation](https://aws.amazon.com/cloudwatch/pricing/) to gauge how this adds to your AWS CloudWatch spend.
 {{site.data.alerts.end}}

-Perform the following steps to enable metrics export from your CockroachDB Standard cluster to AWS CloudWatch.
+Perform the following steps to enable metrics export from your CockroachDB {{ site.data.products.standard }} cluster to AWS CloudWatch.

 1. Create the desired target AWS CloudWatch log group by following the [Create a log group in CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html#Create-Log-Group) instructions.
 If you already have a log group created, you may skip this step.
-When your CockroachDB Standard cluster emits metrics to AWS CloudWatch, they are written to this log group.
+When your CockroachDB {{ site.data.products.standard }} cluster emits metrics to AWS CloudWatch, they are written to this log group.

-1. Find your CockroachDB Standard cluster ID:
+1. Find your CockroachDB {{ site.data.products.standard }} cluster ID:

 	1. Visit the CockroachDB {{ site.data.products.cloud }} console [cluster page](https://cockroachlabs.cloud/clusters).
 	1. Click on the name of your cluster.